Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

   <img src="/resources/images/Boot_menu.png" alt="A boot menu" style="width:682px;height:138px;display:inline-block">
 </figure>

-Result of this unfortunate choice was that Windows failed to boot with a `CRITICAL_PROCESS_DIED` bug check code.
+Result of this unfortunate choice was that Windows failed to boot, displaying a BSOD with `CRITICAL_PROCESS_DIED` bug check code instead.
 With no recent restore points the task of getting my system back became rather complicated; further complexity arose from the fact that I did not have another computer at my disposal to use as host for kernel-mode debugging.
 Software-wise my meager setup included a copy of Ubuntu and WinRE (Windows Recovery Environment), that is, most of Windows applications were out of reach.
 Luckily, the crash dump driver stack remained intact, hence there was a dump file, ready for analysis, on the system hard drive.

 Let us see how far one can get given the lack of proper environment for debugging.

-This write-up will be detailed enough for a person without prior reversing experience (apart from that in basic assembler) to follow the analysis without any difficulty.
+This write-up will be detailed enough for a person without prior reversing experience (apart from that in basic assembler) to follow without any difficulty.

 ## Getting Started

 From the very beginning, we are faced with the problem of parsing the dump file.
 On Linux, two tools are available for that purpose: [volatility](https://www.volatilityfoundation.org/) and [rekall](http://www.rekall-forensic.com/), powerful open source memory forensic frameworks implemented in python.
 However, at the time of writing, both were limited in the type of dump files they could handle.
-[Microsoft's documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/varieties-of-kernel-mode-dump-files) names four types of dump files based on what is included in them (in the order decreasing size): complete, active, kernel, small.
-What is not mentioned is another classification criterion – how physical pages are stored, i.e. differences in the file format.
+[Microsoft's documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/varieties-of-kernel-mode-dump-files) names four types of dump files based on what is included in them (in order of decreasing size): complete, active, kernel, small, but not mentioned there is another classification criterion – how physical pages are stored, i.e. differences in the file format.
 The structure `_DMP_HEADER64` ([a dump header](https://computer.forensikblog.de/en/2008/02/64bit-crash-dumps.html)), contains `_PHYSICAL_MEMORY_DESCRIPTOR` as its substructure that, in turn, represents physical memory in a form of runs list, each run being a sequence of pages in a continuous region of physical address space.
 Attempting to parse a dump file created by Windows 10, one is likely to find the contents of `_PHYSICAL_MEMORY_DESCRIPTOR` initialized with invalid values: the space occupied by the structure is filled with an ASCII string “PAGE”, while the presence/absence of a physical memory page in the dump is indicated by a bit in a bitmap (stored in the SDMP/FDMP subheader).

 <div class="env-header"> Invalid Physical Memory Descriptor (offset 0x88) </div>
 {% highlight none linenos %}